Intepat Logo

 Consequences of failure to renew the trademark

 The consequences will be relentless if the trademark fails to renew.
-The registrar shall remove the mark from the register if no application is filed for renewal or in case no prescribed renewal fee has been paid.
-But before removing the mark from the register, the register will advertise the intention of removal in the trademark journal.
-Failure to renew the trademark affects the proprietor of the trademark and the people who are assigned or licensed to the trademark and weakens the trademark’s legal position.
+The Registrar will remove the mark from the register if no renewal application is filed or if the prescribed renewal fee is not paid.
+Before removing the mark, the Registrar will advertise the intention of removal in the Trademark Journal.
+Failure to renew the trademark affects the proprietor and the people who are assigned or licensed to use the trademark.
+It also weakens the trademark’s legal position.

 A registered trademark has the benefit of exclusiveness.
 Trademark registration protects you from infringement claims.
-However, the most important benefit of renewal is that it deters other people from using your mark.
+The most important benefit of renewal is that it deters other people from using your mark.

-The Trademark Act is very sympathetic to the woes of the proprietor and has therefore provided another chance to renew the trademark within 6 months after the date of expiration of registration by filing a prescribed form and by paying the surcharge.
+The Trademark Act is sympathetic to the woes of the proprietor.
+It provides another chance to renew the trademark within six months after the date of expiration.
+The proprietor can file the prescribed form and pay the surcharge to complete this renewal.

 Restoration of Trademark

-If in case the renewal period has lapsed and no application was filed prior to the expiration, then the proprietor can apply for restoration of the trademark.
-However, such an application has to be made from 6 months to 1 year after the expiration of such registration.
-The proprietor has to file a prescribed form to request restoration.
+If the renewal period has lapsed and no application was filed before expiration, the proprietor can apply for restoration of the trademark.
+This application must be filed between six months and one year after the date of expiration.
+The proprietor must submit the prescribed form to request restoration.

-After receiving applications to renew or restore the trademark, the Registrar shall advertise the mark again.
-The purpose of the advertisement is to invite objections from people who have reason to believe that the trademark should not be renewed or restored.
-If there are no objections raised within the stipulated time, then the mark will be entered in the register.
-The entry shall specify that the mark has been renewed for a period of 10 years.
+After receiving the application to renew or restore the trademark, the Registrar will advertise the mark again.
+The purpose of this advertisement is to invite objections from anyone who believes that the trademark should not be renewed or restored.
+If no objections are raised within the stipulated time, the Registrar will enter the mark in the register.
+This entry will specify that the mark has been renewed for a period of ten years.

 Duration to restore the trademark: